 Enjoy a cultured night out with your love at the Longborough Festival Opera.
 This annual festival takes place each summer in the village of Longborough, close to Moreton-in-Marsh in the north of the Cotswolds.
 Each year there’s a different programme, with performances taking place in a beautiful 500-seat theatre surrounded by gardens and overlooking the Evenlode Valley.

-This year’s festival takes place from 16 June to 6 August 2024, with performances including Wagner’s Die Walküre and Puccini’s La Bohème.
-There’s a 90-minute break in each show so you can book dinner at the festival restaurant, or bring your own Pimms and picnic to eat in the gardens.
+This year’s festival takes place between 30 May and 8 August 2026, with performances including Wagner’s Tristan und Isolde and Verdi’s Macbeth.
+There’s a 90-minute break in each show so you can book dinner at the festival restaurant, or bring your own Pimms and picnic.

 12. Watch an outdoor cinema screening